dipum/dipum-toolbox/README.md

 # DIPUM Toolbox 3

-DIPUM Toolbox 3 contains MATLAB functions were created for the book *Digital Image Processing Using MATLAB*, 3rd edition, by R.C.
+DIPUM Toolbox 3 contains MATLAB functions that were created for the book *Digital Image Processing Using MATLAB*, 3rd edition, by R.C.
 Gonzalez, R.E.
 Woods, and S.L.
 Eddins, Gatesmark, 2020.
 The functions supplement and extend the image processing functionality of [MATLAB](https://www.mathworks.com/products/matlab.html) and [Image Processing Toolbox](https://www.mathworks.com/products/image.html), both offered by [MathWorks](https://mathworks.com).

 For other information and support files for *Digital Image Processing Using MATLAB*, see the associated [website](http://imageprocessingplace.com).